ssMaritime.com & ssMaritime.net

 market, Knud Kloster - NCL

-(who later purchased the SS France, renamed Norway) was the first to inspect them,
+(who later purchased the SS France, renamed Norway) was the first to inspect

-as did Home Lines, Chandris and Costa Lines.
-Even the Soviets inspected them,
+them, as did Home Lines, Chandris and Costa Lines.
+Even the Soviets inspected

-condition.
+perfect condition.

 Then late in 1976, the